Our Timeline

-Eliot publishes a report in partnership with other organizations, entitled Reinventing Care for the most vulnerable, at risk patients.
-Findings within the piece are timely and highlight relevant information on changes and vision for integrating care to optimize outcomes for individuals with complex care needs including behavioral and physical health needs.
+Eliot publishes a report in partnership with other mental and behavioral health organizations, entitled Reinventing Care for the most vulnerable, at risk patients.
+Findings within the piece are timely and highlight relevant information on changes and Eliot’s vision for integrating care to optimize outcomes for individuals with complex needs.

-Eliot expands its Community Support for Persons Experiencing Chronic Homelessness (CSPECH) program in Boston and added two partners.
-CSPECH is an evidence-based case management service that identifies and addresses social determinants of health in collaboration with the person served.
+Eliot expands its Community Support Program for Homeless Individuals (CSP-HI) in Boston and added two partners.
+CSP-HI is an evidence-based case management service that identifies and addresses social determinants of health in collaboration with the individuals served.

 ACCS